snakemake-workflows/dna-seq-gatk-variant-calling/README.md

 See the [Snakemake documentation](https://snakemake.readthedocs.io) for further details.

+### Step 4: Investigate results

+### Step 4: Investigate results

+After successful execution, you can create a self-contained report with all results via:

+    snakemake --report report.html

+Example output from our test dataset can be seen [here](https://cdn.rawgit.com/snakemake-workflows/dna-seq-gatk-variant-calling/master/.test/report.html).

 ## Testing

 Tests cases are in the subfolder `.test`.
 They should be executed via continuous integration with Travis CI.